Split Fiction - Review

 Need A Player 2

-Yes, you can't play Split Fiction by yourself, you will need to find someone else to play this game with.
+Yes, you can't play Split Fiction by yourself; you will need to find someone else to play with.
 But please do not let this detract or put you off this experience.
 There are many ways to find people to play with if you don't have anyone to play games with.
-There is a discord server that Hazelight are managing for you to find people to experience this game with, and the beauty of this game is that only one player needs to own Split Fiction to be able to play the game, as player 2 can download and play the game through a version called the Friend Pass.
-I think whether it is with a friend or a stranger, Split Fiction is a game that can and will be a great memory for you and whoever you jump into with this experience.
+There is a Discord server that Hazelight is managing for you to find people to experience this game with, and the beauty of this game is that only one player needs to own Split Fiction to be able to play the game, as player 2 can download and play the game through a version called the Friend Pass.
+Whether it is with a friend or a stranger, Split Fiction is a game that can and will be a great memory for you and whoever you jump into this experience with.

 Conclusion

-Split Fiction doesn't just play hot potato with all the different game mechanics that it introduces, but it does the exact same with full whole genres too, where one moment you're platforming like you're in uncharted, and then in a heartbeat you'll be in a shoot em up, or riding a snowboard doing tricks like it is SSX meets Tony Hawk.
-There is no shortage of genre swaps, mechanics to flex, and video game homages to behold in this game, where both me and my mate throughout this whole game were continuously like "NO WAY".
-To me, this game really felt like that magic of an old school video game.
-Like in recent years I feel like the reason why games like Mario Wonder, and the legit game of the year last year with Astro Bot, are so special and successful, because they feel magical and full of wonder with the mechanics, the level of diversity in their approach to level design and mechanics, and seriously, Split Fiction is in the same realm and ballpark as these entries, and I'm telling you even with juggernauts like GTA 6, KCD2, and Death Stranding 2 and Metroid Prime 4, I can confidently tell you Split Fiction is an easy Game of the Year contender and an experience that we will be talking about for years to come.
+Split Fiction doesn't just play hot potato with all the different game mechanics that it introduces.
+Still, it does the same with full genres too, where one moment you're platforming like you're in Uncharted, and then in a heartbeat you'll be in a shoot 'em up, or riding a snowboard doing tricks like it is SSX meets Tony Hawk.
+There is no shortage of genre swaps, mechanics to flex, and video game homages to behold in this game, where both my mate and I were continuously like "NO WAY".
+To me, this game really felt like the magic of an old-school video game.
+Like in recent years I feel like the reason why games like Mario Wonder, and the legit game of the year last year with Astro Bot, are so special and successful, because they feel magical and full of wonder with the mechanics, the level of diversity in their approach to level design and mechanics, and seriously, Split Fiction is in the same realm and ballpark as these entries, and I'm telling you even with juggernauts like GTA 6, KCD2, and Death Stranding 2.
+Metroid Prime 4, I can confidently tell you Split Fiction is an easy Game of the Year contender and an experience that we will be talking about for years to come.